GooldenApple/Jazz-the-Cat-in-the-Hat/TESTING.md

 input.js connects all player input (keyboard arrows, WASD/space and on-screen DDR buttons) to the move and judge logic.
 It also handles mobile-friendly behaviour using pointerdown for instant response, filters out “ghost clicks”, and keeps keyboard and mouse controls working alongside touch.

 input.js was validated using the global JSHint configuration.
-After removing an unused parameter from one click listener, the only remaining report is a single, intentional style warning on the line dancer.offsetWidth;.
+After removing an unused parameter from one click listener, the only remaining report is a single, intentional style warning on the line `dancer.offsetWidth;`.

 This expression is deliberately used to force a layout reflow so that re-adding a move class cleanly restarts the CSS animation.
-Removing it breaks the animation restart behaviour, so the warning is treated as non-blocking and the line is kept by desig
+Removing it breaks the animation restart behaviour, so the warning is treated as non-blocking and the line is kept by design.

 <details>
 <summary><strong>input.js validation</strong></summary>

 ![input.js JSHint validation](assets/images/validation/input.png)
-*`input.js` the remaining warning on `dancer.offsetWidth;` is an intentional reflow trigger and treated as a non-blocking style warning.*
+*input.js the remaining warning on `dancer.offsetWidth;` is an intentional reflow trigger and treated as a non-blocking style warning.*

 </details>